LiveLike/livelike-docs/docs/Android SDK/android-basic-integration.md

 ```

 > 📘 Artifact name
 >
 > There has been some change in artifact name since version 2.17, Please make sure while upgrading the version, it matches exactly what mentioned above

 ## Initialization

-For this step, you will need your Client ID to initialize the <<android-sdk>>.
+For this step, you will need your Client ID to initialize the {user["android-sdk"]}.
 See here to [retrieve your Client ID](doc:retrieving-important-keys).

-**Note**: The LiveLike SDK generates a User <<glossary: Access Token>> whenever initialized.
+**Note**: The LiveLike SDK generates a User <Glossary> Access Token</Glossary> whenever initialized.
 You can either choose to store it locally or persist it within your internal user database (although we have already managed it internally in the SDK).
 The access Token is stored locally which can be updated if the user uninstalls the application or clears data from application settings.
-This may result in higher MAUs([Monthly Active Users], so it is highly recommended to pass the accessToken delegate as a param on SDK init and store the accessToken for persistent users count.
+This may result in higher MAUs([Monthly Active Users], so it is highly recommended to pass the accessToken delegate as a param on SDK init and store the accessToken for persistent users count.\
-See [Profiles](doc:user-profiles) for more info.
+See [Profiles](doc:user-profiles) for more info.\
 We also recommend that you initialize the SDK as late as possible in your application - just before the user accesses the EngagementSDK features.

 ```kotlin